APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 - [Independent Investigation & After-Action Review of Encampment-Related Events at the University of California, Los Angeles, April 2024 through May 6, 2024: Recommendations](https://www.universityofcalifornia.edu/sites/default/files/2024-11/UCLA-independent-investigation-and-after-action-review-recommendations-21CP-solutions.pdf)

-- Even under circumstances where no plans were in place, there were no efforts at hostile environment mitigation, they blamed the UCPD Chief, and they made up the Rick Braziel role without proper due diligence
+- Even under circumstances where no plans were in place, there were no efforts at hostile environment mitigation, they blamed the UCPD Chief, and they made up the Rick Braziel role without proper due diligence, his role is also not what they originally stated

 - Administrative failures